David collects some unusual things, which he likes to share by writing about and showing off pictures of those collections.

 - Hard to sell off collections.
 If you look to sell off your collection, that may be difficult.
 You can try selling weapons online or at a flea market, but again, you have to ensure you are following law when you do so.

 - They take up a lot of space.
 Swords are long and bulky.
-Unless you find a unique solution to display them all, they will take up a lot of space no matter where you put them.
+Unless you find a unique solution to display them all, they can take up a lot of space.

 Tips on Displaying a Sword and Knife Collection